kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/gateway.md

 The AWS Load Balancer Controller (LBC) supports reconciliation for Kubernetes Gateway API objects.
 It satisfies L4 routes (TCPRoute, UDPRoute, TLSRoute) with an AWS NLB.
-It satisfies L7 routes (HTTPRoute, GRPCRoute) using an AWS ALB.
+It satisfies L7 routes (HTTPRoute) using an AWS ALB.
 Mixing protocol layers, e.g. TCPRoute and HTTPRoute on the same Gateway, is not supported.

+NOTE: The LBC will is able to "upgrade" HTTPRoutes in order to support GRPC traffic.
+It does not natively support GRPCRoutes, due to limitations with the AWS ALB GRPC implementation.
+Please see our documentation about using TargetGroupConfiguration to support HTTPRoute upgrades to GRPC traffic.

 ## Current Support

 !!! warning
-    - GRPCRoute and HTTPS Listeners for L7 gateways do not currently work.
+    - HTTPS Listeners for L7 gateways do not currently work.
 And only basic support is added for HTTPRoute.

 The LBC Gateway API implementation supports the following Gateway API routes: